JanssenProject/jans/docs/cedarling/tutorials/rust.md

         PathBuf::from("/path/to/policy-store/")
     ));

-// Load from a .cjar file
-let config = BootstrapConfig::default()
+// Load from a local .cjar archive (Cedar Archive) let config = BootstrapConfig::default()
     .with_policy_store_source(PolicyStoreSource::CjarFile(
         PathBuf::from("/path/to/policy-store.cjar")
     ));

-// Load from a .cjar URL
-let config = BootstrapConfig::default()
+// Load from a remote .cjar archive (Cedar Archive) let config = BootstrapConfig::default()
     .with_policy_store_source(PolicyStoreSource::CjarUrl(
         "https://example.com/policy-store.cjar".to_string()